yukoba/nd4j/getstarted.md

 See our [downloads](http://nd4j.org/downloads.html) page.

-You can then manually import the jar files in to [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) or [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).
+You can then manually import the jar files in to [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse), [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).

 ###Working with source

-If you want to develop for ND4J, just git clone the software and use Maven as follows:
+If you want to develop for ND4J, just *git clone* the software and run this Maven command:

                  mvn clean install -DskipTests -Dmaven.javadoc.skip=true

+### Next Steps

-**NEXT STEP**: Now you're ready to run the examples cited in our [documentation](../elementwise.html).
+Now you're ready to run the examples cited in our [documentation](../elementwise.html).

-Here's our [Github repo](https://github.com/SkymindIO/nd4j), or you can access the core through [Maven](http://maven.apache.org/download.cgi).
+Here's our [Github repo](https://github.com/SkymindIO/nd4j).
+You can access the core through [Maven](http://maven.apache.org/download.cgi).